SSWConsulting/SSW.People.Profiles/Daniel-Mackay/Daniel-Mackay.md

 [[imgBadge]]
 | ![PowerShell](../badges/Developer-powershell.png)

-Daniel Mackay is a Solution Architect at SSW, and specialises in Cloud Architecture, Software Architecture, and Dev Ops.
+Daniel Mackay is a Solution Architect at SSW, and specialises in Cloud Architecture, Software Architecture, and DevOps.
 He has over 20+ years of professional experience.
 He has worked with .NET since 2009, and is passionate about web-based technologies such as .NET Core, ASP.NET Core, EF Core, React, Next.js and Azure.

 You can find his blog at [www.dandoescode.com](https://www.dandoescode.com/).